-There are consultants in the Residential Assisted Living Industry that can help providers with licensing, development of plans, professional development, and other critical items related to operating a safe and effective facility.
+There are consultants in the Residential Assisted Living Facilities Program that can help with licensing, development of plans, professional development, and other critical items related to operating a safe and effective facility.

 It is important that you report specific incidents to either the Department of Health and Welfare, Commission on Aging (Adult Protection), or Law Enforcement depending on the severity of the incident.
 We have provided a guide to help you know what to report and to whom.

 Resources in this section provide examples of facility practices which have been recognized as rising above the level of expectation and quality.